-Students enroll in this program to seek post-graduation employment in positions typically including medical office specialist, medical office receptionist, medical billing clerk, and medical records clerk.
+Students enroll in this program to seek post-graduation employment in positions typically including insurance billing specialist, reimbursement specialist, and patient accounts representative.

-The Medical Office Specialist program is 760 contact hours over a period of 36 weeks.
-The program will include 550 hours of onground instruction and 210 hours of digital instruction.
+The Medical Billing and Coding Specialist program is 760 contact hours over a period of 36 weeks.
+The program will include 550 hours of instruction on ground and 210 hours of digital instruction.
 For more information regarding digital instruction, please refer to the Summary of Delivery System information contained within the Student Information and Services section of the catalog.
-All students must complete the program with a minimum of 51.5 quarter credit hours.
+All students must complete the program with 51 quarter credit hours.
 Prior to graduation, students are required to complete two externships for a total of 200 contact hours.
 Please refer to the Externship or Clinical requirements contained within the Academic Information section of the catalog.
-Upon successful completion of the program, graduates will be awarded a
+Upon successful completion of the program, graduates will be awarded a Medical Billing and Coding Specialist Diploma.